AS26954 Network

 100.66.125.36 2a0e:8f01:1000:32::124

 BGP.exchange is a hybrid IX, not just tunneling.
-In Tel Aviv, Moscow and Amsterdam we connect with physical direct VLAN.
+In Tel Aviv, Moscow, Amsterdam and Hong Kong we connect with physical direct VLAN.